apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 # Ticketing

-A robust CAS deployment requires the presense and configuration of an *internal* database that is responsible for [keeping track of tickets](https://apereo.github.io/cas/5.2.x/installation/Configuring-Ticketing-Components.html) issued by CAS.
-CAS itself comes by default with a memory-based node-specific cache that is often more then sufficient for smaller deployments or certain variations of a [clustered deployment](https://apereo.github.io/cas/5.2.x/planning/High-Availability-Guide.html).
+A robust CAS deployment requires the presence and configuration of an *internal* database that is responsible for [keeping track of tickets](https://apereo.github.io/cas/5.2.x/installation/Configuring-Ticketing-Components.html) issued by CAS.
+CAS itself comes by default with a memory-based node-specific cache that is often more than sufficient for smaller deployments or certain variations of a [clustered deployment](https://apereo.github.io/cas/5.2.x/planning/High-Availability-Guide.html).
 Just like the service management facility, large variety of databases and storage options are supposed by CAS under the facade of a *Ticket Registry*.

 In this tutorial, we are going to configure CAS to use a [Hazelcast Ticket Registry](https://apereo.github.io/cas/5.2.x/installation/Hazelcast-Ticket-Registry.html) with the assumption that our deployment is going to be deployed in an AWS-sponsored environment.
 Hazelcast Ticket Registry is often a decent choice when deploying CAS in a cluster and can take advantage of AWS's native support for Hazelcast in order to read node metadata properly and locate other CAS nodes in the same cluster in order to present a common, global and shared ticket registry.
 This is an ideal choice that requires very little manual work and/or troubleshoot, comparing to using options such as Multicast or manually noting down the address and location of each CAS server in the cluster.